MicrosoftDocs/Dynamics-365-Operations.sv-se/articles/human-resources/hr-develop-performance-management-overview.md

 ### <a name="review-detail"></a>Granskningsinformation

 Du kan dra in dina mål till granskningsinformationen och kommentera dem.
-Du kan också ställa in kompetenser och kommentera dem.
+Du kan också ställa in kompetenser och kommentera dem.<!--note from editor: Suggested, in the spirit of using the fewest words to say the same thing.-->

 ### <a name="measurements"></a>Mått